Encentivize/encentivize-store-api-documents/README.md

 			"imageCaption" : null, // This is the description of the image, often used for the alt text in html "currentStockBalance": 46 //The current stock level for this product "units" : 1 //the number of stock units that are required when redeeming one of these rewards. e.g. if the units is set to 5 and the currentStockBalance is 10, then you can redeem two of these rewards.
-		}],
+			"maxVariableValue":null //the maximum value that this voucher can be issued for.
+Only applies to variable value vouchers "minVariableValue":null //the minimum value that this voucher can be issued for.
+Only applies to variable value vouchers }],
 		... paging info...
 	}